noleysc/Cooking-Star/README.md

 Video Demo

 Requires SFML
 In order to contribute, write code in C++ according to MIT coding standard.
-Contact owner of repository to suggest code